IsaacRS98/IsaacRS98.github.io/README.md

 within an Angular application with a new service workflow to allow users to process new data models.
 - Led an overhaul of the team's CI/CD processes using Azure DevOps.
 This resulted in a more streamlined testing and release process allowing more frequent & smoother releases.

-Skills
+## Skills
+- Interpersonal communication
+- Leadership
-- Interpersonal communication - Leadership - IT Technical Support
+- IT Technical Support
-- Problem Solving - Ability to learn - Software development & management
+- Problem Solving
+- Ability to learn
+- Software development & management
+- Adaptability
-- Adaptability - Teaching/Mentoring
+- Teaching/Mentoring

-Education
+## Education
 New Zealand Diploma in Software Development (level 6) Developers Institute June 2022
-- Web development - API Services
+- Web development
+- API Services
-- CI/CD Integration and management - Enterprise development experience
+- CI/CD Integration and management
+- Enterprise development experience
 - Database Management
-NCEA Level 2